shresdee/shresdee/README.md

 - 👋 Hi, I’m @shresdee
-- 👀 I’m interested in IT security, secure and optimized web designing.
+- 👀 I’m interested in IT security, and Network security.
 - 🌱 I’m currently learning Network and system security, internet forensic and cryptography under my master degree course in Cyber Security.
 - 💞️ I’m looking to collaborate on every aspect related to IT and its security.
 - 📫 How to reach me: shresthadeepak800@gmail.com